MlHsieh/AEPH-input-guide/README.md

 # AEPH Input Guide

-This input guide is a (nonofficial) companion of MATLAB program **AEPH** from *Anisotropic elasticity with Matlab*, Chyanbin Hwu, Springer, 2021, where additional information can be found in § 3.1.4, §15.1.7 (for BEM) and App.
-E.
+This input guide is a (nonofficial) companion of MATLAB program **AEPH** from *Anisotropic elasticity with Matlab*, Chyanbin Hwu, Springer, 2021, where additional information can be found in § 3.1.4, §15.1.7 (for BEM) and Appendix E.

 > All the labels used in AEPH are **numbers**, i.e. all data in the input files must be numeric.